‘It opened my eyes to the city’: the artist drawing every single pub in London

 Daily culture — film, music, books, the trends and ideas worth your attention.
 Free.

-- Wood recently travelled to south Wimbledon to sketch the 150-year-old Trafalgar pub, which developers want to demolish for flats and where locals are campaigning to bring it under community ownership
+- The Trafalgar, a 150-year-old pub in south Wimbledon that developers want to demolish for flats, is among Wood's recent subjects; locals are campaigning to bring it under community ownership